Key takeaways from the Trump’s State of the Union address

 While the president was speaking about gun rights – a member of the audience who is the father of a child assassinated in the 2018 school shooting in Parkland, Florida – was taken out of the chamber for shouting his complaints.

-President Trump – in his address previous year – called for a declination of “the politics of revenge, resistance and retribution,” acclaiming “the boundless potential of compromise, cooperation and the common good.”
-Such rhetoric stayed quite absent on Tuesday night, suggesting the open partisan warfare that has surrounded the nation’s capital.
+In his address last year, President Trump called for a declination of “the politics of revenge, resistance and retribution,” acclaiming “the boundless potential of compromise, cooperation and the common good.”
+Such rhetoric stayed absent on Tuesday night, suggesting the open partisan warfare surrounding the nation’s capital.

 2) A re-election theme revealed

-An obligatory State of the Union address in an election year generally suggests the themes of the campaign.
+An obligatory State of the Union address in an election year generally suggests the campaign’s themes.
 If that is true, Trump’s speech reflects he’s going to bet his presidency on behalf of the economy.

-While growth statistics for the preceding year stayed modest, the president has chaired over the economic expansion of record length.
+While growth statistics for the preceding year stayed modest, the president has led an economic expansion of record length.

 He quoted deregulation, new trade agreements and tax cuts as his recipe for prosperity.

 During the speech, Trump said he was cultivating “the world’s most prosperous and inclusive society.”
-Here, the use of the word “inclusive” was not unintentional.
-Throughout his address, the president made repeated overtures to minority groups in America – groups that, as per polls, sight the president with considerable scepticism.
+The use of the word “inclusive” was not unintentional.
+Throughout his address, the president repeated overtures to minority groups in America—groups that, as polls show, view the president with considerable scepticism.

-Trump spoke of how he had passed criminal justice reform and subsidized historically black universities and colleges.
+Trump spoke of passing criminal justice reform and subsidizing historically black universities and colleges.
 He mentioned the low levels of unemployment, particularly for “African-Americans, Asian-Americans and Hispanic Americans.”

-President Trump’s guests in 2020 State of the Union address were the all-black World War II fighter wing group, the last surviving member of the Tuskegee Airmen, and his great-grandson.
-He announced that he was handing an “opportunity scholarship” to a teenage black girl to join a private school in Philadelphia.
+President Trump’s guests in the 2020 State of the Union address were the all-black World War II fighter wing group, the last surviving member of the Tuskegee Airmen, and his great-grandson.
+He announced he handed a teenage black girl an “opportunity scholarship” to join a Philadelphia private school.

-The president called out Raul Ortiz, his recently appointed deputy chief of Border Patrol when talk turned to immigration.
+When the conversation turned to immigration, the president called out Raul Ortiz, his recently appointed deputy chief of Border Patrol.

 Deputy Chief of Border Control, Raul Ortiz, receiving announcement from President Trump during the 2020 State of the Union Address at Washington D.C.